-As a preliminary step for this priority, Community Health the CHIP team compiled a detailed Improvement Plan work plan itemizing the communityserves as a complimentary based strategies that are currently being implemented in Larimer County work plan to the through various organizations, Community Master Plan coalitions, and partnerships.
-These for Behavioral strategies range from identifying and intervening in the environmental risk factors for mental health and substance use, to strategies looking to enhance clinical services for individuals in need of these services.
+As a preliminary step for this priority, the CHIP team compiled a detailed work plan itemizing the community-based strategies that are currently being implemented in Larimer County through various organizations, coalitions, and partnerships.
+These strategies range from identifying and intervening in the environmental risk factors for mental health and substance use, to strategies looking to enhance clinical services for individuals in need of these services.
 This work plan not only shows the community the great work that is already being done around mental health and emotional well-being in our County, but it also provides a foundation for organizations to identify gaps in community work, partner around complimentary work, and collaborate on funding opportunities.